e3prom/rVRRPd/README.md

 The above configuration do the following:
  * Starts the daemon in foreground mode with a debug level of `5` (extensive).
- * Enable the Client API with the `http` listener (the later listens by default on tcp/7080).
+ * Enable the Client API with the `http` listener (the later listen by default on tcp/7080).
  * Runs one virtual-router with group id `1` on interface `ens192.900`, with the below parameters:
    * Uses the virtual IP address `10.100.100.1`.
    * Is configured with the highest priority of `254`.